dmonlineuk/dmonlineuk.github.io/index.md

 ### Network

-My router is another PC that is jsut spare parts that I can't bring myself to part with:
+My router is another PC that is just spare parts that I can't bring myself to part with:

 - Ryzen 3 4100
 - 8GB RAM
 - 500GB SATA SSD
 (I have already ordered a small replacement PC to become my permanent router solution)

-I have some devices and a sinlge switch with 2.5gb NICs, but mostly 1gb switches and devices.
+I have some devices and a single switch with 2.5gb NICs, but mostly 1gb switches and devices.
 I have attempted to wire my entire house so that only my phone/surface/laptop uses wireless LAN, and it's an old 802.11ac router in bridge mode to serve as my only WAP.

 ### Other stuff